sergiodiazl/Day_planner/README.md

 ● you can delete indiviual taks or all the taks for a given day click on its respective button ●its common recommended practice to use an env file containing api keys and passwords but i coded it in the component for the tester convenience
 ●scroll for cells with multiple tasks
-●I used the forecast of the curent day because i couldnt find a simple way to easily access past forecasts or ones far in the future
-●I couldnt spend as much time as i wanted with the task,couldnt make a good mobile view ●IF the city doesnt exist or there is a problem with the weather api the forecast will be "not available"
+●I used the forecast of the curent day because i didnt find an endpoint for forecasts in specific dates ●I couldnt spend as much time as i wanted with the task,couldnt make a good mobile view ●IF the city doesnt exist or there is a problem with the weather api the forecast will be "not available"